-- Outpatient ILI surveillance (Sentinel surveillance) Sentinel providers situated throughout California - Sentinel providers situated throughout California report on the number of patients seen with influenza-like illness (ILI) and the total number of patients seen for any reason.
-Stanislaus County has two sentinel providers who report patient visit information to CDC's ILI Net as part of influenza surveillance. - ILI related Emergency Department (ED) visits (Syndromic surveillance) - Five EDs in Stanislaus County share basic ED visit information with BioSense/Essence platform as part of syndromic surveillance activities.
+- Outpatient ILI surveillance (Sentinel surveillance) Sentinel providers situated throughout California report on the number of patients seen with influenza-like illness (ILI) and the total number of patients seen for any reason.
+Stanislaus County has two sentinel providers who report patient visit information to CDC's - ILI related Emergency Department (ED) visits (Syndromic surveillance) Five EDs in Stanislaus County share basic ED visit information with BioSense/Essence platform as part of syndromic surveillance activities.
 This resource is used to monitor the number of patients visiting ED's with ILI syndromic complaints.
-These patients may have other complaints (not related to influenza) as well. - Laboratory testing results (Virologic surveillance) - Laboratory surveillance for influenza and other respiratory viruses involves the use of data from clinical sentinel laboratories (hospital, academic, and private laboratories) and public health laboratories in the Respiratory Laboratory Network (RLN) located throughout California.
-Stanislaus County has one clinical and one public health laboratory which report the number of laboratory-confirmed influenza and other respiratory virus detections and isolations on a weekly basis. - Respiratory outbreaks/ Intensive Care Unit (ICU) admissions (Morbidity surveillance) - As per title 17 of the California Code of Regulations, facilities like hospitals, day care centers, long term care facilities etc. are required to report respiratory outbreaks to Stanislaus County Public Health.
-Hospitals are also required to report any ICU admission related to influenza inflections. - Adult and pediatric influenza related deaths (Mortality surveillance) - Includes monitoring of deaths occurring in Stanislaus County among residents who had influenza noted as a cause of death (either as text or International Classification of Disease code on the death certificate).
+These patients may have other complaints (not related to influenza) as well. - Laboratory testing results (Virologic surveillance) Laboratory surveillance for influenza and other respiratory viruses involves the use of data from clinical sentinel laboratories (hospital, academic, and private laboratories) and public health laboratories in the Respiratory Laboratory Network (RLN) located throughout California.
+Stanislaus County has one clinical and one public health laboratory which report the number of laboratory-confirmed influenza and other respiratory virus detections and isolations on a weekly basis. - Respiratory outbreaks/ Intensive Care Unit (ICU) admissions (Morbidity surveillance) As per title 17 of the California Code of Regulations, facilities like hospitals, day care centers, long term care facilities etc. are required to report respiratory outbreaks to Stanislaus County Public Health.
+Hospitals are also required to report any ICU admission related to influenza inflections. - Adult and pediatric influenza related deaths (Mortality surveillance) Includes monitoring of deaths occurring in Stanislaus County among residents who had influenza noted as a cause of death (either as text or International Classification of Disease code on the death certificate).
 Influenza related deaths are not necessarily laboratory-confirmed and are an underestimate of all influenza-associated deaths.
+Data from other sources may also be used to supplement death certificate information on influenza related mortalities.